zmohand/Data-Cleaning-and-Analysis-for-Tweets/readme.md

 - Identification of the tweet's author
 - Extraction of the tweet's hashtag list
 - Extraction of the users mentioned in the tweet
-- Sentiment analysis of the tweet (the sentiment can be positive or negative).
-You can use the TextBlob module for this.
+- Sentiment analysis of the tweet (the sentiment can be positive or negative)
 - Identification of the tweet's topics

 InPoDa also provides additional data analysis operations: